 Overall, ScalaMemTrace is the first approach to provide scalable and complete memory traces instead of just partial traces, and it preserves the ordering of memory accesses that they can be deterministically replayed.
 Preservation of memory reference order provides the basis for future work on scalable root cause analysis of memory inefficiencies.
-This work also provides novel opportunities for system simulators, such as Dimemas, SST etc. [3, 4, 5, 6, 7] to efficiently simulate memory artifacts and reason about performance in terms of scaling for larger problem sizes or node counts based on our proof-of-concept replay engine.
+This work also provides novel opportunities for system simulators, such as Dimemas, SST etc. [23, 13, 9, 26, 24] to efficiently simulate memory artifacts and reason about performance in terms of scaling for larger problem sizes or node counts based on our proof-of-concept replay engine.
 ScalaMemTrace is also a key component of our ongoing effort to automatically generate benchmarks from large-scale applications at various levels of detail, including memory characteristics.
-Currently, such benchmark generation efforts are constrained to pure communication skeletons and computation is resembled by sleep intervals [8].
-ScalaMemTrace provides the means to substitute these sleep intervals with sequences of replayed memory references for a respective code section between synchronization points.
-This would enable what-if analysis of auto-generated benchmarks assessing not only network interconnect characteristics but also memory hierarchy properties of hypothetical or actual architectures in simulation or actual runs, respectively.